 If you’re going out at night, stay with a group and don’t wander off on your own, especially if you’re a woman.

-While these precautions should be taken no matter where you travel, it is important to keep them in mind even in Mexico.
+While Mexico is safe you should use safety precautions s no matter where you travel, it is important to keep them in mind even in Cabo.

 Enjoy the exciting nightlife of Cabo San Lucas, and never leave your drink unattended.
 If you use these simple tips and exercise common sense, you’ll stay safe in Cabo San Lucas during your vacation.